sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

     $DEPLOYMENT_REPO_PATH/deploy/scripts/install_library.sh --parameterfile MGMT-NOEU-SAP_LIBRARY.json
 ```

-Capture the value for the remote_state_storage_account_name from the output of the previous command and migrate the terrraform state to Azure using:
+Capture the value for the remote_state_storage_account_name from the output of the previous command and migrate the terraform state to Azure using:

 ```bash